shinobiseb/medication-frontend/README.md

 ### Deploying
 I wasn't sure why I had so many issues deploying randomly.
-At first I thought it was just random bugs but it turned out to be a few syntax errors.
+At first, I thought it was just random bugs but it turned out to be a few syntax errors.

-However on netlify whenever I refresh I get a broken page message and Im still not sure why.
+However on Netlify whenever I refresh I get a broken page message and I'm still not sure why.

 ##### I plan to implement:
 - user authentification
 - a calendar system
-- better structured form that will require certain things, and not allow other things: such as using incorrect wording or format
+- better-structured form that will require certain things, and not allow other things: such as using incorrect wording or format
 - Dropdown menus for Dates, medication amounts and possibly medication names (possibly with an external API)
-- Alotment for multiple types of medication to be added on the same date
+- Allotment for multiple types of medication to be added on the same date
 - A confirmed tiny popup at the bottom

 ### List of Technologies